OHara1022/The-Dog-Walker/README.md

 Fixes: Need to change the payment alerts to push notifications.

-Future Release: All alerts for payments and schedules will be present in the final build of my application.
+Future Release: All alerts for payments and schedules will be push notifications in the final build of my application.
 Also displaying sectioned schedules depending on the status of their walk will show upcoming, completed/please pay, & paid so that all users have a log of their current, upcoming, and previous walks will also be present in the final build of my application.
+I have ran into code signing issue working with apple pay and push notifcations, I have apple developer support helping to fix my code sigining error when I am making a certificate.